Rate Information, Cases + FAQs

 How are water rates determined?

 The California Public Utilities Commission (CPUC), a constitutional agency headquartered in San Francisco, reviews water companies’ applications for new rates.
 SJW submitted its rates application with CPUC in January 2018 for new rates for 2019, 2020, and 2021, based on SJW’s anticipated costs.
-SJW’s water rates remain at less than a penny per gallon, making SJW one of the lowest-cost utility bills you can expect to see.
+SJW’s water rates remain at about a penny per gallon, making SJW one of the lowest-cost utility bills you can expect to see.

 Are water rates fixed?